 This was one of the larger Galleries, if not the largest I visited, and will be going back for a further visit as there is so much to see.

 There is no way in the world I can do this Gallery justice in this one blog which encompasses so many works of art and so many galleries.
 Each with its own character and merits.

 GALLERY CHARMAINE DE JONGH GELDERBLOM

 The next Gallery on the way was Gallery De Jongh Gelderblom.
 As with each Gallery I had been into so far, it was a complete surprise.
-There was a coziness in there not only due to the beautiful carpets, cushions, furniture and sculptures but by the glorious colours Charmaine had used in her lovely paintings.
+There was a coziness in there not only due to the beautiful carpets, cushions, furniture, and sculptures but by the glorious colors Charmaine had used in her lovely paintings.

 JENNY JACKSON’S GALLERY 19

 Jenny Jackson’s Gallery 19 was filled with color and interest.